James Dean: Early career

 Proud of these accomplishments, Dean referred to the Actors Studio in a 1952 letter to his family as "the greatest school of the theater.
 It houses great people like Marlon Brando, Julie Harris, Arthur Kennedy, Mildred Dunnock, Eli Wallach...
 Very few get into it ...
 It is the best thing that can happen to an actor.
 I am one of the youngest to belong."
-There, he was classmates and close friends with Carroll Baker, alongside whom he would eventually star in Giant (1956).

-Dean's career picked up and he performed in further episodes of such early 1950s television shows as Kraft Television Theatre, Robert Montgomery Presents, The United States Steel Hour, Danger, and General Electric Theater.
-One early role, for the CBS series Omnibus in the episode "Glory in the Flower", saw Dean portraying the type of disaffected youth he would later portray in Rebel Without a Cause (1955).
-This summer 1953 program featured the song "Crazy Man, Crazy", one of the first dramatic TV programs to feature rock and roll.
+There, he was classmates and close friends with Carroll Baker, alongside whom he later starred in Giant (1956).
+Dean's career picked up, and he performed in further episodes of such early 1950s television shows as Kraft Television Theatre, Robert Montgomery Presents, The United States Steel Hour, Danger, and General Electric Theater.
+One early role, for the CBS series Omnibus in the episode "Glory in the Flower," saw Dean portraying the type of disaffected youth he later portrayed in Rebel Without a Cause (1955).
+This summer 1953 program featured the song "Crazy Man, Crazy," one of the first dramatic TV programs to feature rock and roll.

 Positive reviews for Dean's 1954 theatrical role as Bachir, a pandering homosexual North African houseboy, in an adaptation of André Gide's book The Immoralist (1902), led to calls from Hollywood.
 During the production of The Immoralist, Dean had an affair with actress Geraldine Page.
 Angelica Page said of their relationship, "According to my mother, their affair went on for three-and-a-half months.
-In many ways my mother never really got over Jimmy.
+In many ways, my mother never really got over Jimmy.
 It was not unusual for me to go to her dressing room through the years, obviously many years after Dean was gone, and find pictures of him taped up on her mirror.
-My mother never forgot about Jimmy -- never.
+My mother never forgot about Jimmy—never.
 I believe they were artistic soul mates."
 Page remained friends with Dean until his death and kept a number of personal mementos from the play—including several drawings by him.